DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

    - On a *Full Rest*, you may return both Jokers from the discard pile to your hand as Fate Cards if they were used.
 Return any Aces back to your deck before shuffling for a *Full Rest*.
 9. If your group turns to violence to solve issues, the DM will announce the beginning of Combat, where each involved character will draw a Target Card to determine turn order.
    - On your turn, you can move and take up to 2 actions, in any order.
-Certain actions can only be used once per turn, unless otherwise specified by a Power.
+Each Power can only be used once per turn, unless otherwise specified.
    - Your movement is limited by the Speed value on your character sheet, showing the maximum number of spaces you can move on a grid.
 The average speed is 6.
    - Your character sheet will give you optional actions that you can take listed under Powers, but you can